Harold Marcuse: Career

 Marcuse began teaching history at UC Santa Barbara in 1992.
-His study of the different ways Germans memorialized events under Hitler's rule led him to research the broader question of what people get out of learning about historical events.
+Marcuse's courses focus on German history, genocide studies, and historical memory.His study of the different ways Germans memorialized events under Hitler's rule led him to research the broader question of what people get out of learning about historical events.
 He examines the ways historical events have been portrayed over time, and the meanings various groups of people have derived from those events and portrayals.
 Marcuse was instrumental in connecting a student, Collette Waddell, with a Polish Holocaust survivor, Nina Morecki, which led to a book about the Holocaust that discussed not just the era, but how survivors pursued their lives afterward.
 Marcuse has stated that his interest in history education also resulted in him becoming active in the reform of UC Santa Barbara's General Education requirements between 1997 and 2004.

 He is also interested in the use of technology, such as videorecording and the Internet in history education; the use of oral history in social studies teaching; and questions of public conceptions of history, often referred to as "collective memory."
 He serves as webmaster of the Marcuse family's website.